Josh Anderson (ice hockey)

-Joshua Anderson (born May 7, 1994) is a Canadian professional ice hockey winger for the Montreal Canadiens of the National Hockey League (NHL).
+Joshua Anderson (born May 7, 1994) is a Canadian professional ice hockey player who is a winger and alternate captain for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the fourth round, 95th overall, by the Columbus Blue Jackets in the 2012 NHL entry draft.
 A power forward known for speed and physicality, Anderson became known as "the Powerhorse".

 Playing career

 Early years

 Growing up in Burlington, Ontario, Anderson played both baseball and hockey.
 While eligible for the 2010 Ontario Hockey League (OHL) Priority Selection draft, he was ultimately passed over by all teams and returned to play midget with the Burlington Eagles of the South-Central Triple A Hockey League (SCTA).
 Reflecting back on this, Anderson stated he expected to be passed over as he was undersized for 16.
 Eventually attracting the attention of London Knights ownership who invited him to try out for the team, he secured a roster spot on the Knights beginning in the 2011–12 season.